|

 Grain Market Highlights

-• To see the updated South American precipitation forecasts, scroll down to the other Charts/Weather section.
+• To see the updated 10-day GEFS total accumulated precipitation forecast for South America as well as the 8–14-day U.S. temperature and precipitation outlooks, scroll down to the other charts/weather section.

 Note – For the best viewing experience, some Grain Market Insider content is best viewed with your phone held horizontally.